 Or maybe you keep seeing all those unique photo’s on Instagram of places in London but you can’t fathom where they’re hiding?
 Take a look at our London Hidden Gems post and you’ll definitely discover a side to the capital you’ve never seen before!

 And if you’ve just never been to London, what are you playing at?
 Don’t even bother reading the rest of the article, just book somewhere now!

 When anyone ever asks me for ideas on where to go for a short break in the UK my first question is ‘have you been to Oxford?’
-And, it’s not that Oxford is my absolute favourite mini-break destination, it’s simply that there is so much to do and there’s no chance they’ll return home moaning they didn’t like it!
+And, it’s not that Oxford is my absolute favourite mini-break destination (although it is up there), it’s simply that there is so much to do and there’s no chance they’ll return home moaning they didn’t like it!
 What’s more, if you’re looking for a city break with places to go when the weather is bad, Oxford scores high too.
 So, yes it’s beautifully old and grand and you’re surrounded by the brains of the future but practically speaking you only have a short getaway window and English weather being a bit moody on occasion, it’s impossible to get rained off in Oxford.

 If you do have great weather then make sure you take in as much of the University campus as you can – open those large wooden gates, step through doorways into courtyards and gardens and slope into little churches at choral practice.
 Oxford University is Oxford and it wouldn’t be right to visit and not absorb at least a bit of the fairytale student life.
 In fact, if you’re a fan you should book yourself onto a Harry Potter walking tour and see just how much of Oxford is portrayed.